ccoovrey/auto_car/deeplearn/traffic_sign/README.md

 * rotation

 I experimented using the final model architecture and these different preprocess techniques on the images.
-The best combinations I found was to apply a random transformation of each image and using a contrast normalization conversion.
+The best combinations I found was to apply a random transformation of each image and use a contrast normalization conversion.
 For example, here is an original image:

 ![orginal][image4]